Josephine (Chris Rea song): Different versions

 Most of the above versions were eventually collected across the two-disc reissues of Rea's albums Shamrock Diaries, Dancing with Strangers, The Road to Hell and Auberge that were released in 2019; only the 2008 re-recording and the edited version of "La Version Française" were omitted.
 The 2019 deluxe version of Shamrock Diaries restored the original 4:26 album version to the first disc, and includes the original 3:35 single version on the bonus disc.

+The track was overdubbed with an orchestra for the album 80s Symphonic in 2018.